 Researchers said the approach ...
+Interactive Avatar Boosts Performance of Children With ADHD Sep.
+26, 2019 — A new study has shown that an interactive avatar, which gives both instructions and feedback on the attention of the learner, can improve the performance of ADHD children on a complex problem-solving ...
 State Variability in ADHD Prevalance.
 Editorial: The Functional Anatomy of the Reticular Formation.
 The brainstem reticular formation (RF) represents the archaic core of those pathways connecting the spinal cord and the encephalon.

 Validity of the Executive Function Theory of Attention-Deficit/Hyperactivity Disorder: A Meta-Analytic Review - PubMed.
 One of the most prominent neuropsychologic theories of attention-deficit/hyperactivity disorder (ADHD) suggests that its symptoms arise from a primary deficit in executive functions (EF), defined as neurocognitive processes that maintain an appropriate problem-solving set to attain a later goal.